GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

 #draft[
   - Present how we implement the WER oracle $w$
   - Motivation: Computation challenges: pre-compute maps instead of live computation

+  - Say that even though our environment is theoretically a POMDP, we have used a normal RL method and not accounted for the PO aspect of it.

   - Also, WER does not make sense for a single position ?